---

 $\hat{\omega}$ matrix can be constructed and used in a second step to

-get the more efficient GMM estimator.
+get the more efficient **GMM** estimator.
+With additive errors, the

-With additive errors, the only difference with the linear case is that
+only difference with the linear case is that the minimization process

-With mlultiplicative errors, we have: $\nu_n = y_n / e^{\beta^\top
+methods should be used.
+With multiplicative errors, we have: $\nu_n =

-x_n}$, with $\mbox{E}(nu_n \mid x_n) = 1$ if all the covariates are
+y_n / e^{\beta^\top x_n}$, with $\mbox{E}(nu_n \mid x_n) = 1$ if all

-exogenous.
-Defining $\tau_n = \nu_n - 1$, the moment conditions are
+the covariates are exogenous.
+Defining $\tau_n = \nu_n - 1$, the

 $$